 A quick guide to help make your workouts make sense!

 Active Recovery: Low intensity workouts that typically follow strenuous workouts.
-Some examples are yoga, swimming, using an elliptical or hiking.
+Some examples are yoga, swimming, walking, using an elliptical, or hiking.

 ATP / Annual Training Plan: This is your big picture training plan toward your A race.
 It will include goals along the way, shorter races leading up to your A race, and important life events like work, social events or vacations.